bensonbenson/multi-step-react-form/README.md

 ## Quick setup:

-Clone the repository

-Traverse to the directory of what you just cloned and run:
+Clone the repository, then traverse to the directory of what you just cloned and run:

 ```
 npm install